Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/start-here.md

 One of the recurring claims across the series is that many sources stop too early at the symbol level.

-The stronger unit for analysis is often the `written sign`: a structured written form composed in a signbox, not just a bag or sequence of symbols.
+The stronger unit for analysis is often the *written sign*: a structured written form composed in a signbox, not just a bag or sequence of symbols.

 ### 4. Writing, encoding, and rendering are different problems

 The series repeatedly distinguishes:

-- `writing system`: what the reader and writer are using
+- writing system: what the reader and writer are using
-- `encoding`: how that writing is stored and processed as text
+- encoding: how that writing is stored and processed as text
-- `rendering`: how it is displayed on screen or paper
+- rendering: how it is displayed on screen or paper

 Many confusions in the literature come from collapsing those layers.